 How to Properly Interpret Scripture

-I'm going to address a question crucial in dealing with any aspect of Christian doctrine:
+I'm going to take a moment to address a question I believe to be crucial in dealing with any aspect of Christian doctrine:

 Avoid Eisegesis at All Costs

-'…received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.' — Acts 17:10b
+…received the word with all readiness, and searched the Scriptures daily to find out whether these things were so.
+Acts 17:10b

 What Kind of Doctrine Are You Dealing With?